-That’s how easy to get your listing suspended on Google My Business without even knowing why, and that’s why I’ve put together the little guide below, which I hope answers all your questions about why your GMB listing has been suspended.
+That’s how easy it is to get your listing suspended on Google My Business without even knowing why, and that’s why I’ve put together the little guide below.
+I hope this answers any questions you may have about why your GMB listing has been suspended.

 What Is a Google My Business Suspension?

 In short, a Google My Business (GMB) suspension is what happens when your free listing on Google and Google Maps is no longer visible or under your account control, and its validity has come under question from Google.

 A quick ‘word to the wise’: Whatever you do, if Google suggests creating a new listing, do not do it.
 You could lose all of your reviews and any ranking power you had will be gone.
 As long as the listing and account are within the guidelines, then you will get reinstated, no matter what support says.